Country of Origin: Philippines

 Why did Maria come to Australia?

 In the Philippines, Maria worked in a factory earning $10 a week.
 She had split up with her husband and had to support her young son and her mother.
-Her mother spoke to a friend who said she would help Maria get work overseas.
-This friend had relatives in Australia and said that they would give her a job in their shop.
-They said they would enrol her in English classes in her spare time.
-In return, she was to marry an Australian man and she would have to give him some money for the visa and airfares.
+A family friend said she could help Maria get work in Australia.
+This friend had relatives in Australia and said that they would give her a job in their shop and enrol her in English classes in her spare time.
+In return, Maria was to marry an Australian man and she would have to give him some money for the visa and airfares.

 What happened when Maria got to Australia?

-Maria felt like she couldn’t leave and felt like she had to do whatever they told her to do.
-If she didn’t, they told her they would hit her.
-Sometimes, they made vague threats about hurting her family in the Philippines.
-She had no money, and they told her that if she contacted her family or tried to go back to the Philippines, they would find her and hurt her.
+Maria wasn't allowed to leave the house and felt like she had to do whatever they told her to do.
+If she didn’t, Maria's finace threatened to hit her or made threats about hurting her family in the Philippines.
+Maria had no money, and they told her that if she contacted her family or tried to go back to the Philippines, they would find her and hurt her.
 She didn’t want her mother to worry.
 Maria didn’t speak much English and she didn’t know anyone else in Australia.
 She was trapped.

 How does the Australian law see this?